Optical Quantum Mixed-State Reconstruction With Multiple Deep Learning Approaches: Abstract

 \section{Abstract}

-Quantum state tomography is a crucial technique for characterizing the state of a quantum system, which is essential for many applications in quantum technologies.
+{Quantum state tomography is a crucial technique for characterizing the state of a quantum system, which is essential for many applications in quantum technologies.
 In recent years, there has been growing interest in leveraging neural networks to enhance the efficiency and accuracy of quantum state tomography.
-Still, many of them did not include mixed quantum state and pure states are arguably less common in practical situations.
-In this research paper, we present two neural networks based approach for both pure and mixed quantum state tomography: Restricted Feature Based Neural Network and Mixed States Neural Network, evaluate its effectiveness in comparison to existing neural based methods.
-We demonstrate that our proposed methods can achieve state-of-the-art results in reconstructing mixed quantum states from experimental data.
-Our work highlights the potential of neural networks in revolutionizing quantum state tomography and facilitating the development of quantum technologies.
-Source code is publicly available at \url{https://github.com/luutn2002/uni-qst}
+However, versatile methods that are broadly applicable across diverse reconstruction scenarios remain relatively underexplored.
+In this paper, we present two neural network-based reconstruction approaches for both pure and mixed quantum state tomography: Restricted Feature Based Neural Network and Mixed States Neural Network.
+By leveraging class information during reconstruction, we are able to achieve state-of-the-art performance of tomography for both pure and mixed quantum states.}